-This Certification Report states the outcome of the Common Criteria security evaluation of the TnD v5.1 on ID-One Cosmo X (BAC Configuration).
-The developer of the TnD v5.1 on ID-One Cosmo X (BAC Configuration) is IDEMIA located in Courbevoie, France and they also act as the sponsor of the evaluation and certification.
+This Certification Report states the outcome of the Common Criteria security evaluation of the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration).
+The developer of the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration) is IDEMIA located in Courbevoie, France and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.

-The TOE is a composite product that consist of an IDEMIA applet named TnD v5.1 and its supporting "Common" library package on top of the Cosmo X Global Platform Java Card 3.0.5 operating system and Infineon SLC37 contact/contactless smart card security controller in BAC configuration.
+The TOE is a composite product that consist of an IDEMIA applet named TnD v5.1 and its supporting "Common" library package on top of the COSMO X Global Platform Java Card 3.0.5 operating system and Infineon SLC37 contact/contactless smart card security controller in PACE/EAC1/Polymorphic eMRTD/LDS2 configuration.

-The TOE supports the ICAO and TR-3110-1 and -3 defined protocols for Basic Access Control (BAC), Chip Authentication v1 (CAv1) and Active Authentication (AA).
-In addition, the TOE supports Chip Authentication v1 with AES secure messaging.
+The TOE supports the ICAO and TR-3110-1 and -3 defined protocols for EAC1 (Chip Authentication v1 and Terminal Authentication v1), PACE (Generic Mapping (GM), Integrated Mapping (IM) and Chip Authentication Mapping (CAM)), Active Authentication (AA) and LDS2 protocol extensions for EAC1 and PACE.
+In addition, the TOE supports Polymorphic Authentication protocol (PMA) for privacyprotected authentication with polymorphic ID attributes.

-For compliancy with the protection profiles claimed in this security target, the BAC protocol MUST be configured on the TOE for each configured ID document application mentioned below.
+For compliance with the protection profiles claimed in the security target, the PACE and EAC1 protocols MUST be configured on the TOE for each configured ID document application mentioned below.

-Within the scope of the Security Target ISTI.
-TOE can be configured as a stand-alone application or as a combination of the following official ID document applications:
+Within the scope of the Security Target [ST], the TOE can be configured as a stand-alone application or as a combination of the following official ID document applications:

-- ICAO/EAC eMRTD and - EU/ISO Driving Licence compliant to ISO/IEC 18013 or ISO/IEC TR 19446.
+- ICAO/EAC eMRTD, including LDS2 Travel records (stamps), Visa records and Additional biometrics in accordance with ICAO [ICAO-9303] and [LDS2 TR] specifications, - Polymorphic eMRTD according to Dutch national specification and - EU/ISO Driving Licence compliant to ISO/IEC 18013 or ISO/IEC TR 19446.